Rustam-Z/deep-learning-notes/README.md

 # Deep Learning Area

-Hello, if you are going to dive into deep learning, I would suggest that you first take a look at the [Resources section](#Resources) that I have prepared for you.
-And always remember why you started learning machine learning.
+Hello, if you are going to dive into deep learning, I would suggest you first take a look at the [Resources section](#Resources) that I have prepared for you.
+Good luck with your studies!
+Always remember why you started learning AI!

 Rustam_Z🚀, 18 October 2020